RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Cook the noodles according to package instructions, then drain.
+Cook the noodles according to the package until just tender.

-In a bowl, mix Gochugaru, sugar, soy sauce, oyster sauce, and Shaoxing wine.
+In a bowl, stir together gochugaru, sugar, soy sauce, oyster sauce, and Shaoxing wine.

 8/22/2025